 Scope prices sure have jumped, in some areas dramatically so.
 Bushnell Elite 3200 3-9 x 40mm units used to sell for $160.
 Today, the Elite 3500 (essentially the same scope) is often close to $300, an Elite 3500 4-12 x 40mm right at $375 or so.

 There are several well-specified riflescopes that I'll be gathering and reviewing.
 Among them are the Burris Veracity 2-10 x 42mm, a first focal plane reticle scope with a 30mm tube, 3.5 – 4.25 inches of eye relief, 70 MOA of elevation adjustment, and side focus parallax adjustment.
 It is a $550 - $600 scope, the first focal plane reticle setting this unit apart.

 The Nikon Monarch 3 3-12 x 42 has a one inch tube, 60 MOA published internal adjustment, 3.7 – 4 inches of eye relief, and fits this general category well.
 It is around $430 or so.

 The Hawke Frontier 30 SF 2.5-15×50 LR Dot is Hawke's top of the line, with a whopping 120 MOA of internal adjustment range, side focus, an illuminated reticle, 21 layer coated lenses, and a strong 30mm aluminum tube.
 The BDC reticle is used at a comfortable 8x.
 This premium 6x ratio scope is street priced at about $600.
 More scopes will be added to this specific set as time goes on.
-The mix is targeted at the $425 -$625 price point.
-There are some models that are not yet formally released but will be at the SHOT Show that can't be mentioned just yet.
+The mix is targeted at the $425 -$625 price point, or thereabouts.
+There are some models that are not yet formally released, but will be at the SHOT Show that can't be mentioned just yet.